-- 1. Synthesize at a high level the key findings of the science report solicited in preparation for this Guidance update, thereby establishing what constitutes "the best available science," and outlining sea level projections and rates for California, for purposes of planning and decision making by state and local governments; - 2.
-Provide a step-by-step approach for state agencies and local governments to determine which sea-level rise projections and related hazard information to consider in different types of decisions across California; and - 3.
-Articulate OPC's preferred coastal adaptation planning approaches in light of existing law, expressed policy preferences by the Governor and the Legislature, and OPC's goal to foster consistency across coastal and ocean government agencies.
-This document also includes recommendations on how to prepare for rising seas, including strategies for risk evaluation and adaptation.
+- California, for purposes of planning and decision making by state and local governments; - Provide a step-by-step approach for state agencies and local governments to incorporate and adapt to the latest sea-level rise projections and related hazard information in different types of decisions across California; and - 3.
+Articulate OPC's preferred coastal adaptation planning approaches in the context of existing law, expressed policy preferences by the Governor and the Legislature, and OPC's goal to foster consistency across coastal and ocean government agencies.

-This Guidance is consistent with OPC's commitments to use the best available science in the management of ocean resources, to employ a precautionary approach in the face of scientific uncertainty and the potential for significant harm, and to improve coordination across government agencies in addressing the complex challenges of climate change.
+This Guidance is consistent with OPC's commitments to use the best available science in the management of ocean resources, to employ a precautionary approach in the face of scientific uncertainty and the potential for significant harm, and to improve coordination across government agencies in addressing the complex challenges of climate change.4